 I’ve had a whole bunch of jobs in my life.
 The worst ever was working in a pillow factory – I managed a month there before the smell of damp duck got me into a real funk.
 After I dropped out of film school, I worked for a couple of years at a production company that made music videos and TV commercials – my first job there was moving a sofa into Michel Gondry’s flat.
 On a shoot one Christmas, I had to run from the studio to find somewhere to buy chewing gum for Ozzy Osbourne.
 For the last 10 years I’ve worked as a copywriter alongside my fiction work.
 I was the RSPB’s senior copywriter for years.
 I still do freelance copywriting, but only for charities.

-Teaching creative writing is a fairly new thing for me, but I seem to have been doing quite a lot of it over the last couple of years, mainly for the Arvon Foundation, and WordFactory.
+I regularly teach creative writing for the Arvon Foundation, WordFactory, and for the writing group at Google in London.
 It’s a real thrill for me to help aspiring writers get more motivated, tap their creative unconscious better, and write stuff that readers want to read.

 You can read a few short excerpts from my stories here.